chandu-rajput/California-House-Price-Predictor/README.md

 This project builds a regression model to predict housing prices based on demographic and geographic features.
 The focus is on creating a **robust ML pipeline** with proper experimentation and evaluation.

+- Designed with a focus on real-world ML practices including reproducibility, modularity, and deployment.
 ---

 ## 🌐 Live Demo
 👉 [Click here to try the app](https://california-house-price-predictor-kpg9psfdoj9vspwqjbggfk.streamlit.app/)

+---

+## ⚡ How it Works

+User inputs housing features → Data is preprocessed → Model predicts house price in real-time via Streamlit app

 ---